If you could address only one nutrient deficiency in most cases of nutrient-deficiency hair loss, the answer is usually: iron (Scalp Care & Routine).

 Intermittent supplementation → ferritin cannot accumulate

-Numbers like 40, 50, 70, 100 often appear online.
+You may see numbers like: 40, 50, 70, 100 online.

-In nutrient-deficiency hair loss, it’s more important to move from “obviously insufficient” to “stable with reserve” and maintain it over time.
+In nutrient-deficiency hair loss, it’s more important to ensure:

-7. Realistic timeline for hair recovery with iron
+7. Realistic Timeline for Hair Recovery with Iron

 A more realistic rhythm is:

-Next few months: shedding gradually eases
+Next few months: Shedding gradually eases

-Later stage: new hair gradually appears
+Later stage: New hair gradually appears

 Iron is important, but it shouldn’t become: